Rutuja-Salunke/A-PCA-Analysis-of-Wine-Characteristics-/README.md

 # "Exploring the Essence of Terroir: A PCA Analysis of Wine Characteristics"

-- **Data Gathering:**
-  - Used Pandas to read a wine dataset from a CSV file.
-  - Explored the dataset with basic commands such as `shape`, `info`, `isna().sum()`, and `describe()` to understand its structure and characteristics.
+- **Objective:** Explore and analyze a wine dataset to understand its characteristics and patterns.

+- **Key Steps:**
+  1. **Data Gathering:** Loaded the wine dataset using Pandas and conducted initial exploration.

-- **Exploratory Data Analysis (EDA):**
+  2. **Exploratory Data Analysis (EDA):** Checked dataset statistics and ensured no missing values.
-  - Checked the shape, info, and summary statistics of the dataset.
-  - No missing values were found.
-  - Descriptive statistics were examined to understand the distribution of features.

-- **Feature Engineering:**
-  - Detected outliers using the Interquartile Range (IQR) method.
+  3. **Feature Engineering:** Handled outliers using the Interquartile Range (IQR) method.
-  - Replaced outliers with upper or lower bounds for specific columns using a custom function.

-- **Principal Component Analysis (PCA):**
-  - Standardized the data using `StandardScaler`.
-  - Applied PCA to reduce dimensionality.
-  - Computed covariance matrix, eigenvalues, and eigenvectors.

-- **Model Training:**
-  - Split the dataset into training and testing sets.
-  - Applied Logistic Regression for multi-class classification.
-  - Utilized PCA for dimensionality reduction.
+  4. **Principal Component Analysis (PCA):** Standardized data, applied PCA for dimensionality reduction.

+  5. **Model Training:** Split the dataset, used Logistic Regression for classification, and incorporated PCA for feature reduction.

-- **Results and Conclusion:**
-  - Explored variance ratios of principal components.
-  - Trained a Logistic Regression model on the transformed data.
+  6. **Results and Conclusion:** Explored variance ratios and trained a Logistic Regression model on the transformed data.

+- **Tools Used:** Python, Pandas, NumPy, Scikit-learn.

+This project focuses on understanding and processing the wine dataset, employing techniques like PCA for dimensionality reduction, and utilizing Logistic Regression for classification.
+The code encompasses data preprocessing, exploratory analysis, and model training.